-The regular meeting of the Hancock County Commissioners was brought to order by Commissioner Blasi at 8:30 am on Tuesday, May 1, 2018 in the conference room of the county courthouse located in Ellsworth, ME with Commissioners Brown and Clark in attendance.
+The July 2018 regular meeting of the Hancock County Commissioners was brought to order by Commissioner Blasi at 8:30 am on Monday, June 25, 2018 in the conference room of the County courthouse located in Ellsworth, ME with Commissioners Brown and Clark in attendance.

 Adjustments to / approval of agenda: